Call centre conformance can best be described as the total amount of time an agent was scheduled to work versus the time

 So which one should you use?

-As you can now tell (I hope) they are both important to use!
+As you can now tell (I hope), both conformance and adherence are important metrics to use!

-If they have scheduled staff to be on at a certain time, it’s important that is when they are logged on.
+If you have scheduled staff to be on the phones at a certain time, it’s important that is when they are logged (not earlier or later).

 Of course, life happens.

 Buses run late, calls run over break times etc.

 So conformance in a contact centre quite simply provides you with the data ensuring your contact centre agents are working their total rostered time.

-- Read: Learn more about adherence that often gets confused with confused.
+- Read: Learn more about Adherence (that often gets confused with conformance).

 - Read: Discover other metrics used to measure a call centre agents performance >